first.last@kcl.ac.uk (PGP Key) Room (N)7.15 Bush House 30 Aldwych London WC2B 4BG

 Opportunities for students:

-If you want to do a Bachelor or a Master thesis with me, please take a look into these themes and let me know what you find interesting.
+If you want to do a Phd (or a Master Bachelor or a Bachelor) with me, please take a look into these themes and let me know what you find interesting.
 Then we could come-up with a more concrete topic.

 Thomas Ammer: Formal Verification of Orlin's Algorithm (MSc at TUM, 2023)